MyClassifier/classifierapi/README.md

 # classifierapi
 This is the second component in MyClassifier: It's a Django RESTful service that: takes labeled sensor data from dataGatherer in the form of JSON, runs logistic regression on the data, and returns a set of trained parameters to the phone.

-The api currently lives on Digital Ocean (email me to for more information).
+The api currently lives on Digital Ocean (contact me to for more information).

 This is a working prototype: refactoring in process.